About Performing Recitation

 The second method involves an image visualisation.
 In this case, you gaze at either Guan Yin Bodhisattva or any Bodhisattva, while performing your recitation.

 The third method involves gazing at Bodhisattvas, and at the same time, you envision yourself as a Bodhisattva out there helping others and performing the work of Buddhas and Bodhisattvas.
 In your mind, you deliberate on how you would go about doing this noble work.
-For this, Bodhisattvas will bestow you with a lot of blessings.
+For this, Bodhisattvas will shower you with a lot of blessings.

-Your true understanding of the nature of this world prompts you to perform the recitation, enabling you to achieve a state of ‘undisturbed one-mindedness’.
-This is made possible by your awareness that all phenomena, be it good or bad, are the result of the law of causality.
+You may say, “I, <full name>, am sitting right here, performing my recitation and meditation with an undivided mind”.
+This is to say, before you start your recitation, you understand the truth of this world such that you can achieve a state of ‘one mind undisturbed’.
+This is made possible by your awareness that all phenomena, be it good or bad, are the result of the law of cause and effect.

 < About Performing Recitation